How we hire

 Each of us can easily decline a candidate for a job

 And it is not only about simple dislike of a candidate.
 Even if my teammate has some certain doubts, she can share them with others.
-It is more than enough to merely stop the discussion and decline a candidate.
+It is more than enough to simply stop the discussion and decline a candidate.
 Nobody tries to convince the doubtful one because we trust each other and value other opinions much.

 Wrapping up, I want to admit the whole hiring process gives us tangible results with 100% happiness level for everybody including newcomers.
 This is the reason why I hope you’ve found something interesting for your work reading this blog!